Andrew Targowski: Theory of economics

-Targowski as a generalist took the civilization and wisdom approaches to analyze the 2008 and beyond world economic/financial crises.
-He sees its roots in the transformation of Western civilization into global civilization.
+Targowski as a generalist took the civilization and wisdom approaches to analyze the 2008 financial crisis.
+He sees its roots in the transformation of Western culture via globalization.
 Since each civilization is characterized by a religion, the question is what is a religion of global civilization?
 Christianity (of Western and Eastern)?
 No. Rather business is its "religion", a secular one.
 It implies that business values (profit maximization and social responsibility minimization) dominate the mind set of the World Elite.
 Hence, the market economy expands into market society and everything is for sale.
 The wisdom approach says that what was once wise (ex. in the 19th century) does not have to be wise today (21st century).
 The Keynes stimulation of the market worked well in the closed economy in the 1930s–40s.
 It does not work in the 2010s when the economy is open (globalization).
 The market economy worked after the World War II but today is controlled more by lobbyists than by the "invisible hand".
 Furthermore, just common sense wisdom tells us that a large country's service economy cannot grow, since is based upon weak income and low demand.
 The same level of wisdom shows that businesses are not created by the billionaires but by the customers with disposable income.
 The success of small and medium business (SMB) depends on big business' cooperation.
 These kind of issues he and Edward Jayne put in the paper "The Business Religion of Global Civilization."
 (Dialogue and Universalism, vol. XX, no. 9–10, 2010, pp. 95–112).
 Also, Targowski initiated team research on Spirituality and Civilization Sustainability in the 21st Century.
 The results of this research should be published in 2013.